-New research, however, shows us that certain types of classic baby books might be even better for babies’ brain development.
-A recent study of 6-9 month-old infants considered how babies learning was influenced by being read books that had either category labels (e.g., dog, cat, rabbit) versus individual-level labels (e.g., Jack, Pat, Cindy).
+New research, however, shows us that certain types of baby books might be even better for babies’ brain development.
+A recent study of 6-9 month-old infants considered how babies’ learning was influenced by being read books that had either category labels (e.g., dog, cat, rabbit) versus individual-level labels (e.g., Jack, Pat, Cindy).

 Now this distinction between category and individual labels may seem unimportant to us adults but to babies that are just at the cusp of learning language and understanding how words work, these categories represent different types of learning.

-You may wonder how scientists study babies learning since they cannot yet talk or even identify objects.
+You may wonder how scientists study babies’ learning since they cannot yet talk or even identify objects.
 Well, thanks to modern technology, researchers can use fancy eye-scanning cameras to track how the babies’ eyes move.
 For researchers, eye movements indicate what the babies are attending to and interested in.
 Similarly, researchers also use those cool caps with sensors to measure the babies’ brain activity.
 This was another part of this study.

-Best Baby Books for Brain Development
+Best Books for Baby Brain Development

 If you are a science nerd like me the results of this study are pretty fascinating, but they have real-life implications for all of us parents too.
 The study showed that babies who were read books with individual-level labels (e.g., Jack, Pat, Cindy) spent more time attending to the images.
 Secondly, looking at the brain activity showed that these babies were more likely to be able to differentiate between the images after being read the story.

-In other words, babies learned more from the books with individual labels than category labels.
+In other words, babies learned more from books with individual labels than category labels.
 They could tell the difference between the images better.
 Pretty amazing for 6-9 month-old babies!